 - Will this method work on other flowers?
 Generally speaking, this method will work on stems that are woody.
 In other words, it’s worth a try on stems that are cut from perennials or shrubs that do not die down in the fall.
 Some examples are roses, dogwood, lilacs, etc.

 - A bit off the subject but I had a reader recommend a fertilizer called Jack’s.
 It’s a 20-20-20 mixture and can be found at nurseries or by clicking HERE.
 She said it worked wonders on her hydrangea plants and that her blooms were spectacular.
 When it comes to blooming hydrangeas, I’m willing to try anything so I ordered a container.
 I’ll let you know what happens!
+UPDATE June 2018: I used Jack’s fertilizer around the middle of April on my hydrangeas.
+They are currently beautiful and full of buds.
+I’ll try to report back when they are in full bloom.

 If you are lucky enough to have hydrangeas blooming in your garden, I hope you cut a few and try out this method.
 If not, treat yourself to a bouquet the next time you are at the grocery.
 You definitely deserve it.